microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 ## DESCRIPTION

 You must invoke Connect-Entra before any commands that access Microsoft Entra.
 This cmdlet gets the access token using the Microsoft Authentication Library.
-You must invoke Connect-Entra before any commands that access Microsoft Entra.
-This cmdlet gets the access token using the Microsoft Authentication Library.

 ## EXAMPLES